logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. The file 5-sign function that prints the sign of a number

 6. The file 6-abs computes the absolute value of an integer.

+7. The file 7-print fun that prints last digit of a number